 Here are some common substitutions you can make depending on dietary preferences and needs:

-- Gluten free cranberry orange muffins - use any all purpose gluten free flour in place of the regular flour (I tested with Cup4cup Gluten Free Flour)
+- Gluten free cranberry orange muffins - use any all-purpose gluten free flour in place of regular flour (I tested with Cup4cup Gluten Free Flour and it worked well)